close print view

-Eligible schools are elementary schools (serving any combination of grades K-8) with at least 50% free and reduced price students and who participate in the National School Lunch Program (NSLP).
-Schools applying for the 2014-2015 school year need to have participated in NSLP during the 2013-2014 school year.
+Schools are eligible if they serve any combination of grades K-8 with at least 50% free and reduced price students and who participate in the National School Lunch Program (NSLP).

-For questions related to Michigan FFVP, please contact our FFVP State Coordinator: Adrienne Davenport, MPH, RDN at firstname.lastname@example.org or 517-241-1762 or email@example.com.
+For questions related to Michigan FFVP, please contact the FFVP State Coordinator: Adrienne Davenport, MPH, RDN at email@example.com or 517-241-1762 or firstname.lastname@example.org.

-For schools that receive the grant, an in-person training will be held on August 15th in Lansing (details to follow).
+For schools that receive the grant, an in-person training will be held on August 15th from 7:30-12:15 in Lansing at 608 W Allegan St, Lansing, MI 48933 (check in at front desk).
 There will also be several web-based trainings available for those unable to make the in-person training.